hrj/t-flif/README.md

 Support for tiled FLIF images.
 With the help of `t-flif`, a large image can be stored as a 2D matrix of tiles and a sub-image can be decoded on the fly.

+## Advantages
 Why use tiles?
 The FLIF format (as of writing) interweaves pixel and bit data from all over the image.
-Hence it is not possible to decode a sub-image of a FLIF file.
-Nor is it possible to parallelise the decoding.
-This is a bottle-neck for large images.
+Hence it is not possible to decode only a sub-region of a FLIF image.
+Nor is it possible to parallelise the decoding of a single FLIF file.

 By splitting the image into smaller tiles, only the required subset of data can be decoded and it can be decoded in parallel, utilising all the processing cores available in the CPU.
+Moreover, sub-regions of the image can be updated by re-encoding and updating only the relevant tiles.

 ## Status
 This is a very early, but useable, prototype.
 It is a peg in the ground to collect more feedback and